top of page

 Vitamin A (Retinol)

 Vitamin A is an essential nutrient needed for vision, immunity, skin health and the growth and repair of tissues.
-It comes in two main forms: retinol (found in animal foods and supplements) and beta-carotene (a plant form the body converts into vitamin A as needed).

-While small amounts of vitamin A are important, taking too much — especially in supplement form — can be harmful.
+While small amounts of vitamin A are important, taking too much, especially in supplement form, can be harmful.
 High doses can affect the liver, bones and, most importantly, pregnancy, where excessive vitamin A can pose significant risks to a developing baby.

 Because vitamin A is fat-soluble, the body stores it.
 This means levels can build up over time, making supplements something to approach with great care.
 Most people can safely meet their needs through food without requiring extra supplementation.